KirdesMF/CedricGourville_7_18082021/README.md

 🚧 In progress 🚧

-Frontend can also be start outside of a docker container, but it's not recommended.
+- Frontend can also be start outside of a docker container, but it's not recommended.
 I have encountered some issues with authorisations, so I recommend to use docker for now
+- I need to push docker images to docker hub, so during installation, you may see some warnings

 ## Deploy

 🚧 In progress 🚧

+## TODO

+- EN / FR
+- docker hub
+- deploy
+- socket

+## COULD BE COOL

+- lazy loading posts
+- add a chat
+- take pictures from device / cam
+- add multiple images to post